 Telephones are provided by the campus and the State of New York for professional use in order to accomplish our work.
 As such, inappropriate and unreasonable usage of the telephone for personal business is discouraged.
-All calls do incur some cost to the College and therefore it is expected that faculty and staff will use discretion and judgement when making or receiving personal calls.
+All calls do incur some cost to the College and therefore it is expected that faculty and staff will use discretion and judgment when making or receiving personal calls.
 Long distance toll calls of a personal nature may only be made when charged to a personal credit card or using an authorization code assigned by the Telecommunications Office.
 No personal toll calls may be made and charged to the college.
 In addition, while we understand that there are times when personal calls must be made during business hours due to emergencies or other unforeseen circumstances, we encourage such business to be transacted before or after business hours if at all possible.

 As part of the billing system, the College maintains a record of time, destination, duration and cost of all off campus calls.
 While the primary purpose of these records is for billing, the records may be accessed by supervisors to check for overt or obvious abuse of the telephone.